mull-project/mull/Docs/Config.md

 Mull uses [yaml](http://yaml.org) format to control its behavior.

-Below you can find configuration options and their explanation along with real-life examples at the end of the document.
+Below you can find configuration options and their explanation along with the real-world examples at the end of the document.

 ### Configuration options